 Portuguese is a beautiful language.
 You can express a lot with words.
 But it is also really complicated, with many peculiarities.
 Even though Brazilians and Portugueses can understand each other, they say and write things in different ways.
 While English from UK and America have words with different spelling, or different words for the same meaning (like lift, ride, elevator), with Portuguese it is a bit more complicated.

 We can take a look at this example from LanguageTool web site for Portuguese.

 Por favor vê a lista de problemas comuns se experienciares problemas.
 Descarrega versões anteriores ou builds diários.

 A Brazilian can definitely understand it.
 But it does not sound correct.
-But in Brazilian Portuguese, it would be written more or less as.
+But in Brazilian Portuguese, it would be written more or less as follows:

 Por favor veja a lista de problemas comuns se notar algum problema.
 Baixe versões anteriores ou builds diários.

 Here you can notice that there are different words for the same meaning, like download which is descarga in Portugal, but it is baixar in Brazil (descarga in Brazil is the toilet flush, by the way).

 Also, you will never have the verb ver (to see) after the word Por favor (please), and followed by the direct object (in this case, the list of problems).